egnrse/configs/README.md

 Desktop entry (called `Snip Screen`) to trigger a screen shot with `grim` and `slurp`.
 TODO: more possible modes?

+#### ssd daemon (sshd)
+*(/other/50-custom-sshd.conf)*
+A secure'ish sshd config, put the config-file into `/etc/ssh/sshd_config.d/`.
+You might need to run `ssh-keygen -A` to generate the keys needed for the daemon.
+You will need to change the allowed users if you want to connect with a different account than 'elia'.
+Only connections from localhost (127.0.0.1) and from a localnetwork ip address are allowed.
+I have a private [zerotier-one](https://www.zerotier.com/) network that I allow connections from too.
+To setup your first connection, disalbe `PasswordAuthentication no` and `AuthenticationMethods publickey` as they only allow signing in with a publickey.
+I used [ssh-audit](https://github.com/jtesta/ssh-audit) to try to make my system more secure.

 #### 'old' folder
 *(/other/old/\*)*
 Everything in here is not in active use anymore with no idea if I will need it for sth. later on.